Chlorek/pyxels/README.md

 pyxels watch /path/to/whatever.mp4
 ```
 In case of watch: files are stored in different manner.
 Saved video is stored as series of 1-minute long clips (no worries, there are no frames lost between) in directory specified as output, filename is not used - you have to specify it anyway.
 Clips are named with date, time and order number.
+You can however set --merge flag to save result as one file.
+I did not test it with any format but mp4, so it most likely does not work in every scenario yet.

 You can also automatically name files in other modes, instead of filename use word **auto**.
 File extension is still required as output format is based on this - and that brings us to choosing format - that is determined automatically by extension.
 So if you need quality screenshots save them for example as png, otherwise use jpg.